woaproject/deployment-bridge/bridge-nodejs/README.md

 Useful variables:

-`bridge_path` - absolute or relative (to user home folder) path where bridge will be installed.
+`bridge_path` - absolute path where bridge will be installed.
+Defaults to /home/<ansible_user>/bridge.

 `bridge_repo` - path to bridge repo.